artsy/artsy.github.io/_posts/2020-07-15-from-engineering-to-product-management-and-back-again.md

 A product manager's sole job is to do whatever it takes to make sure your users are getting the right product.
-That'll almost certainly involve talking to users to understand their needs, analyzing product usage data and working with your team and stakeholders to create the next great feature, but there's nothing in there about needing to do any of that.
+That'll almost certainly involve talking to users to understand their needs, analyzing product usage data and working with your team and stakeholders to create the next great feature, but there's nothing in those two tasks that says you need to do any of that.
 You can do this job any way you'd like as long as you get results.
 If I knew that I could have built a better product for my users by pogo sticking across the Brooklyn Bridge then you would have found me out there pogo sticking all day, every day.

-All that to say, the job is highly ambiguous by design.
-Any problem could be your problem, and it's up to you to judge whether or not that's the best use of your time for your users.
+All that to say, the job is highly ambiguous by design. **Any problem could be your problem**, and it's up to you to judge whether or not that's the best use of your time for your users.

 ## Redefining work